rajakumarck28/MERN-Project/README.md

 step-2-----integrate git,docker,jenkins

-create an server in aws -----install jenkins install plugins docker,git,pipeline
+create an server in aws -----install jenkins install plugins docker,git,pipeline add credential like dockehub,ssh of ec2 create an pipeline job any change in github automatically change in website